 - Use it as a game server

-- Use it to play old games (like Galaxian)
+- Use it to play old games (like “Galaxian” or “Joust”)

 You can always give your old laptop to the kids and let them smash it up with a hammer (boys) or pull it apart gently and put flowers in the circuit boards (girls).

-The question is whether to buy a laptop or a desktop.
+The big question is usually whether to buy a laptop or a desktop

-But to be honest, when I got a laptop I found it nearly twice as useful.
-I can, literally, take my entire work-life with me.
+A laptop is nearly twice as useful.
+You can take it anywhere.
+I can, literally, take my entire work-life to a cafe.

-With laptops I usually pay about 20% extra for the same specs as a desktop.
+- Laptops are usually about 25%+ extra for the convenience.
 But you get portability.